KamrynR/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+Closure seems to be for when you need a variable that needs to be used by other functions.
+That variable being in the global scope allows for better use of the variable by keeping it in memory.
 2. Study the following code, then answer the questions below.

 ```js